This opportunity is a Miller Worley MHConnect internship and is available to Mount Holyoke students only.

-Responsibilities: Learning from and working alongside professional staff, duties and responsibilities will include watering, weeding, planting, transplanting, pruning, plant propagation, monitoring for insect and disease problems, safe use of landscape maintenance equipment, care of greenhouse and garden facilities, and other tasks as assigned.
+Responsibilities: Learning from and working alongside professional staff, horticultural duties and responsibilities will include watering, weeding, planting, mulching, transplanting, pruning, plant propagation, monitoring for insect and disease problems, safe use of landscape maintenance equipment, care of greenhouse and garden facilities, and other tasks as assigned.
 In 2019 the Botanic Garden spearheaded a long-term ecological study and restoration on campus along Stony Brook as a means of, in part, fulfilling the conservation aspect of our mission.
 Part of the Summer 2020 internship will be dedicated to the continuation of this important project and interns will have the opportunity to gain experience in plant identification, data collection, invasive species management, and will develop a deeper understanding of ecological restoration.

 For more information about the Botanic Garden, visit the Mount Holyoke College Botanic Garden website.

 Qualifications: The successful applicant will have a sincere interest in plants and a strong desire to be involved with all aspects of maintaining a diverse collection of plants in the Botanic Garden's Talcott Greenhouse and gardens, and to engage fully with the restoration field work.
-Some experience working with plants is desirable as is an interest in exploring public horticulture or organic agriculture as a career path is very desirable.
+Some experience working with plants is desirable as is an interest in exploring public horticulture or another plant-based field as a career path.
 The successful applicant will also be hard-working and committed to fully participating in the activities and duties of the internship.
-Ability to work indoors and outdoors in a variety of weather conditions, the ability to lift up to 50lbs., and the ability to work both as part of a team and independently are also essential.
+The ability to work indoors and outdoors in a variety of weather conditions, the ability to lift up to 50lbs., and the ability to work both as part of a team and independently are also essential.

 In your cover letter, please discuss both the experience you bring to the internship and the skills and experience you hope to gain (in no more than a page).
 Please also list contact information for two references that can speak to your work or school experience.